 Our workshops and coaching curriculum are presented in a unique format referred to as Experiential Learning.
 In this environment, learning takes place by being present in the experience, rather than by note-taking, memorization or studying.
 It is an active and co-creative process that supports each participant in discovering what is wanted and needed for them to accelerate to the next level of accomplishment in any area of their life.

 Secondly, VIA our leadership and follow up program to Breaking Through, maximizes the results you gain in Breaking Through by adding an implementation and accountability module to your initial workshop experiences.
 Most workshop learning does not easily translate to real world results.
-By contrast we offer a follow up mechanism with a personal coach, an accountability buddy, and small group support; each assisting you to transition the learning and develop the necessary habits that will create sustainable results.
+By contrast we offer a follow up mechanism with a personal coach, an accountability partner, and small group support; each assisting you to transition the learning and develop the necessary habits that will create sustainable results.

 The workshops consist of three types of activities.
 First, there are short lectures delivered by the trainer on such topics as honesty, trust, choice, intention and personal responsibility.
 Second, there are exercises designed to enable students to experience directly what the trainer has been discussing.
 Third, there are opportunities to share with other students what was learned during the exercise.
 The exercises vary in form.
 In some, students work alone.
 In others, students work with partners.
 In other exercises, students participate with either a small group or with the whole class.
 This interaction with other people in the course is a vital part of the coaching experience.